-My research primarily uses diver-less monitoring techniques such as Bait Remove Underwater Video Stations (BRUVS) to understand richness and relative abundance of species within fish assemblages and linking these to habitat characteristics (e.g. benthic fauna, rugosity), spatial factors (e.g. depth, across-shelf distance) and environmental factors (e.g. water temperature, oceanographic measurements).
+My research primarily uses diver-less monitoring techniques such as acoustic telemetry and Baited Remove Underwater Video Stations (BRUVS) to understand animal movement patterns, richness and relative abundance of species within fish assemblages and linking these to habitat characteristics (e.g. benthic fauna, rugosity), spatial factors (e.g. depth, across-shelf distance) and environmental factors (e.g. water temperature, oceanographic measurements).
 Fish assemblage analyses I conduct monitoring changes through time enables better understanding of what shapes species of importance, fish communities, and ecosystems.
 I am interested in species-habitat associations using multiple techniques in innovative ways, and some of my current projects include:

 Assessing richness, abundance and fish assemblage composition at NW shoals and islands through time + after industry activity